-When you dispose of export-controlled items, the products/manuals need to be broken/shredded so as not to be unlawfully used for military purpose.
+When you dispose of the products or manuals subject to export control, they must be physically destroyed or shredded so as not to be unlawfully used for military purpose.

 Caution for Transportation

 This equipment uses the lithium-ion battery (100 Wh or less per battery).